jinchiniao/CAS-VSR-S68/README.md

-# CAS-VSR-S68 Dataset
+# CAS-VSR-S68
 ![Cover Image](images/cover.jpg)
 ## Introduction
-The CAS-VSR-S68 is a comprehensive dataset designed for the extreme setting of unseen speakers' lip reading.
-It was compiled from news broadcast programs aired between 2009 and 2019, encompassing a diverse range of topics and speakers.
-The dataset is particularly challenging for lip reading tasks, featuring over 3800 commonly used Chinese characters and video clips with corresponding text annotations.
+CAS-VSR-S68 is a lip reading dataset designed for evaluation of the extreme setting where the speech content covers a large diversity with almost all the common Chinese characters while the number of speakers is limited to a small range.
+The data are collected from the news broadcast programs in 10 years, but with only 11 hosts as the speakers.

 ## Data Description
-Clips are provided at a reduced resolution of 96x96 pixels, focusing solely on the lip region.
-This ensures adherence to privacy and security measures.
+The video clips of each speech are provided with the format of visual frames, which are given as reduced resolution of 96x96 pixels, focusing solely on the lip region.
+Each clip's speech content includes Chinese characters, pinyin transcriptions, start and end times of each character and word, as well as the total number of characters and words.
+For more details, please refer to the utterance example provided in the [Example Utterance](###Example-Utterance).

-### Example Images
+### Example Frames
-Below are example images from the dataset showing the lip region at the provided resolution of 96x96 pixels:
+Below are example frames from the dataset showing the lip region with the provided resolution of 96x96 pixels:

 **Speaker 1:**
 ![Example Image 1](images/S1.jpg)